aphoenix/split-testing/README.md

 #### Description

-A plugin for A/B split-testing html elements with javascript.
-JQuery is required.
+A plugin for A/B split-testing HTML/CSS/DOM elements with javascript.
+Wordpress, JQuery, and Google Analytics are required.

 #### Requirements
 - General Wordpress Installation
 - Google Analytics
-- jQuery - available to your admin and client side
+- jQuery - available to your wp-admin and client side
 - ability to set file and folder permissions on your server
 - Do not run more than 5 A/B tests per visitor session.
-Otherwise analytics data will be overwritten
+Otherwise analytics data will be overwritten or lost
+- Cache control of file `js/ab.js`.
+This file is rewritten and updated often, so make sure you can update cached versions of this file.

 #### Installation
 - Copy the files from this repo to your server directory `/wp-content/plugins/`
 - In wp-admin, navigate to Plugins and activate 'A/B Split Testing'
+- set server `/js/` directory permissions to 0755 or 0775.
+Diretory must be writable by PHP
+- set server `/js/ab.js` file permissions to 0755 or 0775.
+File must be writable by PHP

 #### Javascript
 - After your first test is created, you must globably link to the plugin file `js/ab.js` in your wordpress theme.
 - This plugin does not load any external libraries.
 - [jQuery Cookie](https://raw.github.com/carhartl/jquery-cookie/) is included in the `js/ab.js` file.
 - You must load [jQuery](http://jquery.com/) in your wordpress theme to support the jQuery Cookie library.
-- You can load and use any other javascript library you requgire for your theme and use that library in your A/B tests to manipulate DOM elements during tests.
+- You can load and use any other javascript library you require for your theme and use that library in your A/B tests to manipulate DOM elements during tests.

 #### Google Analytics
 - This plugin uses google analytics to store test data.
-- Data stored is set with custom variables on session level events.
 - Data stored is Test Name and Test Version
+- `_setCustomVar()` is called just before firing `_trackEvent()` to store test data.
+- Custom Variable applied to event `_gaq.push(['_setCustomVar', 'Slot', 'AB: ' + 'Test Name', 'Version Name', 2]);` Slot = Test Index
+- Event sent `_gaq.push(['_trackEvent', 'AB Testing', 'Test View', 'Test Name & Version']);`
-- It is up to you, the webmaster or analytics admin, to set the test goals in your analytics admin settings.
+- Goals: It is up to you, the webmaster or analytics admin, to set the test goals in your analytics admin settings.
+- Do not run more than 5 A/B tests per visitor session.
+Otherwise analytics data will be overwritten or lost

 Here's further reading about Google Analytics [Custom Variables](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingCustomVariables), [Analytics Events](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide), and [Analytics Goals](https://support.google.com/analytics/answer/1032415?hl=en).